atahan2000/sudoku_CV2/README.md

 # sudoku_CV2
-Sudoku solver by taking photo of a physical puzzle.
+Solving sudoku by taking photo of a physical puzzle.